 Microsoft is excited to announce the arrival of a new guided authoring experience in Lists that will make it easy to quickly create business intelligence reports in Power BI using your list schema and data.

 - Microsoft 365 Roadmap ID 72175.

-- Targeted Release: rolling out in early May. – Completed
+- Targeted Release: rolling out in early early May. – Completed

 - Standard Release: rolling out from early June (previously late May) to mid-July (previously early June). – Completed

-- Government: Microsoft will begin rolling out in early May (previously early December) and expect to complete by early June (previously mid-April).
+- Government: Microsoft will begin rolling out in early August (previously early July) and expect to complete by mid-August (previously mid-July).

 - Roll-out: tenant level

 How this will affect your organization